System-specific parameter optimization for non-polarizable and polarizable force fields: Methods

 where RMSD is modified by including a Boltzmann-type factor,

-where A is the normalization constant (so that $\sum{w_i}$ = 1) and RT is the “temperature factor” that has no physical meaning in the context of this application, but affects the flatness of the distribution.
-Our previous work \cite{Amin2020} has shown how Boltzmann-type weighted RMSD with appropriate choice of RT can be utilized as objective function for force field parameter optimization.
+where A is the normalization constant (so that $\sum{w_i}$ = 1) and RT is a temperature factor that has no physical meaning in the context of this application, but affects the flatness of the distribution.
+Our previous work \cite{Amin2020} has shown how Boltzmann-type weighted RMSD with an appropriate choice of RT can be utilized as the objective function for force-field parameter optimization.
 Therefore, we implemented Boltzmann-type weighted fitting in FFAFFURR by scaling the energies with the corresponding Boltzmann-type weights.